grattan/R_at_Grattan/_plan_R_at_Grattan.md

     *   forcats functions
     *   Dangers with factors
 *   Joining datasets with *_join().

+# Session 4: Analysis

+* Tidy modelling with broom
 * Analysis using weights
+* Visualising analysis

-# Session 4: Analysis
+# Session 5: Creating functions
 *   What is a function and when should you create one?
 *   `if` statements
 *   Iterating over code: `for` loops and `map()`
-*   Tidy modelling with broom